tm-nielsen/portfolio-site/content/kramer/system/_index.md

 > -Sentiment 0.8.1 Rules

 ### Gifts
 Special equipment and character abilities are codified as ***Gifts***.

-These special mechanics will normally impose a As part of character progression, the facilitator may offer you the option to spend ***Experience*** on a special ability called a ***Gift***.
+Especially potent character moments can be crystallized by the facilitator, codifying a mechanical representation of ingenuity, courage, or vulnerability into this form of lasting reusable empowerment.
 The availability of this option is based on the presence of a compelling idea and it's relevance to your character.

-You may bring suggestions to your facilitator. ***Experience*** may also be spent on certain ***Gifts*** to increase their potency.
+You may spend ***Potential*** to form ***Gifts*** of your own from moments you found important, with costs decided by the facilitator. ***Potential*** may also be spend on certain ***Gifts*** to increase the strength of an effect or mitigate an imposed cost.

 #### Examples
 ##### I Know A Guy
 Once per Session - Name and conjure an individual fit to tackle the issue at hand.